scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 It allows the storage of arbitrary JSON documents without the need for a schema like in a SQL database.
 These database entries can be queried based on their content and structure.
 This flexibility makes it a good fit for Sacred, because it permits arbitrary configuration for each experiment that can still be queried and filtered later on.
-This feature in particular has been very useful to perform large scale studies like the one in :cite:`greff2015`.
+This feature in particular has been very useful to perform large scale studies like the one in previous work :cite:`greff2015`.
 A slightly shortened example database entry corresponding to our minimal example from above could look like this: